 National Park Service.

 Valley Forge is the encampment site of the Continental Army during the winter of 1777-1778.
-The park features 3,500 acres of monuments, meadows, and woodlands commemorating the sacrifices and perseverance of the Revolutionary War generation and honoring the power of people to pull together and overcome adversity during extraordinary times.
+The park features 3,500 acres of meadows, woodlands, and monuments commemorating the sacrifices and perseverance of the Revolutionary War generation and honoring the power of people to pull together and overcome adversity during extraordinary times.

 The park is conveniently located off of U.S. Route 422.
 The main entrance to the park is at the intersection of State Route 23 and North Gulph Road.
 From the Pennsylvania Turnpike, take Exit 326.
 From Interstate I-76, take Route 422 West to Route 23 West/Valley Forge.
 From State Route 252, take State Route 23 East.